Areas of environmental significance

 In 2008, researchers working on the island recorded extensive areas of ‘dieback’ within the endemic cushion plant species, Azorella macquariensis.
 The precise cause of the plant disorder is still to be determined and has been the subject of extensive research.
 A collaborative response program has been developed between the AAD, Australian National University, Tasmania Parks and Wildlife Service, Royal Tasmanian Botanical Gardens and the Resource Management and Conservation Division of the Tasmanian Government Department of Primary Industries, Parks, Water and Environment.

-There are a number of maps of the island which are downloadable from our web pages.
-For these maps and mapping information, visit the AAD Data Centre map catalogue.
+There are a number of maps of the island which you can download from the AAD Data Centre map catalogue.